Tibia and Fibula Fractures

 Of the two bones, a fracture is more common in the tibia.
 Several causes can attribute to tibia and fibula fractures.
 Some include trauma from a high fall, contact sports, or vehicle accidents.
-Others are due to non-contact forces on the ankle such as severe inversion (foot rolling in).
+Others are non-contact forces on the ankle, such as severe inversion (foot rolling in).
 Elderly individuals with osteoporosis can easily suffer fractures with falls or other mishaps.

-To confirm a fracture of the tibia and fibula, an X-ray is the first line of diagnostics and is usually sufficient enough to diagnose a fracture.
-Sometimes, stress fractures may not show up on an X-ray and another form of imaging would be warranted.
-A CT scan will give a more in-depth image of the bone and an MRI will show the integrity of the ligaments, muscles, or any other soft tissue structures involved in the injury.
+To confirm a fracture of the tibia and fibula, an X-ray is the first line of diagnostics and is usually sufficient to diagnose a fracture.
+Sometimes, stress fractures may not show up on an X-ray, and another form of imaging would be warranted.
+A CT scan will give a more in-depth image of the bone.
+An MRI will show the integrity of the ligaments, muscles, or any other soft tissue structures involved in the injury.

 Treatment: Surgery vs. Non-Surgery

 When a fracture is stable, a recommendation of casting is usually the best option.
 Usually, spiral and transverse fractures are stable enough for a cast.
 Oblique fractures are typically unstable and can shorten.

 All open fractures will require surgery.
 Common surgeries consist of the following: